Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MAY id="ios-service-client-method-parameter-unnamed" %} use the `_` syntax to avoid requiring a parameter label for the first parameter of delegate methods and other scenarios where doing so is idiomatic to Swift naming conventions.

 {% include requirement/SHOULD id="ios-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
-For example, naming methods `download` and `upload` provides more semantic meaning and would be more idiomatic than naming them `getBlob` and `putBlob`.
+For example, naming methods `download(blob:)` and `upload(blob:)` provides more semantic meaning and would be more idiomatic than naming them `get(blob:)` and `put(blob:)`.

 {% include requirement/MUSTNOT id="ios-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.